 - Soparnik is a traditional Dalmatian pie filled with Swiss chard, garlic, and green onion.
 It’s savory, filling, and egg-free making it authentically vegan.

 - Arancini are sugarcoated lemon, orange, and sometimes grapefruit peels that are popular desserts.
 They can be found on their own or partnered with sugared almonds, another southern Croatia snack favorite and, of course, naturally vegan

-If you’re interested to know more about Croatia’s national specialty dishes, check out this food guide, but be warned many on the list are meat, cheese, and animal products.
+If you’re interested in knowing more about Croatia’s national specialty dishes, check out this food guide, but be warned that many on the list are meat, cheese, and animal products.